Akasham Kadann

 Akasham Kadann is a 2023 Indian Malayalam language film written and directed by Sidhique Kodiyathur featuring Maqbool Salman, Ibrahim Kutty and Kulappulli Leela.

 Plot

-Fazal, a handicapped been avoided by his friends and neighbours due to his ability and due to his condition, his sister's marriage was getting cancelled.
+Rassal, a handicapped been avoided by his friends and neighbours due to his ability and due to his condition, his sister's marriage was getting cancelled.
 But his life changes when his sister marries.
 His brother in law finds out he have talent in remembering certain long objects.